 Fresh Taste learning journeys are opportunities for members to learn together about food system initiatives out in the field without the evaluative overlay of site visits.
-Ranging from six hours to two days, these experiences provide members with the opportunity to dive deep into issues they find compelling.
+Ranging from four hours to two days, these experiences provide members with the opportunity to dive deep into issues they find compelling.
+Here are just a few highlights.

 September 2014 – Innovation Districts: Fulton Market, Chicago